igordertigor/rcfiles/README.md

   level where they would be more easily maintained as plugins.
 There are multiple plugin managers out there and I'm using *vundle* because I don't know better.
 If you want to actually use the plugins that I have in my config, you would have to install them.
+They are managed using [vundle](https://github.com/VundleVim/Vundle.vim).
+Once you have vundle
+      in place, you can install the plugins.
   You do that from within *vim* by typing (in normal mode):

     :PluginInstall